vuejs/rfcs/active-rfcs/0045-in-tag-comments.md

   and `v-pre`;
 - `comments: true` and `comments: false` do not affect in-tag line comments in `ast.comments`;
-- duplicate attributes, unterminated tags, quoted attribute values, and codegen all keep their specified behavior.
+- unterminated tags, quoted attribute values, and codegen all keep their specified behavior.

 # Drawbacks